 Post(s) Responsibilities Executive Director The Executive Medical Director is the identified Trust lead for Safe Medicines Practice.
 This role is supported by the functions of the Clinical Lead, the Head of Healthcare, the Chief Pharmacist (BMSHFT), the Head of Pharmacy (HMP Birmingham) and the Chair of Medicines Management Committee.
 HMP Medicines Management Committee The MMC will review medicines suitable for In-Possession (IP) administration as an annual review item.
-Medication suitable for IP supply within HMP Birmingham is based upon the SEAT Medication Status and In-Possession Risk Assessment (IPRA) and classified into a Red, Amber, Green (RAG) rating (appendix 2a) and automatic IP medication list (appendix 2b) There will be agreement on the classes of medication, by the MMC and ratified by the HMP Clinical Governance Committee Policy Lead The Policy Lead will initiate review of this policy every 3 years or sooner should an incident occur which requires a change to be implemented Prescribers Medical and Non-Medical Prescribers (NMP) are responsible for prescribing medicines for patients within the lega framework for medicines, the HMP Birmingham Medicines Code and this policy when performing these duties.
+Medication suitable for IP supply within HMP Birmingham is based upon the SEAT Medication Status and In-Possession Risk Assessment (IPRA) and classified into a Red, Amber, Green (RAG) rating (appendix 2a) and automatic IP medication list (appendix 2b) There will be agreement on the classes of medication, by the MMC and ratified by the HMP Clinical Governance Committee Policy Lead The Policy Lead will initiate review of this policy every 3 years or sooner should an incident occur which requires a change to be implemented and oversee all audit and assurance processes.
+Prescribers Medical and Non-Medical Prescribers (NMP) are responsible for prescribing medicines for patients within the legal framework for medicines, the HMP Birmingham Medicines Code and this policy when performing these duties.
 It is the prescribers' responsibility to ensure an IPRA (appendix 3) has been completed for patients requiring medication, when considering prescribing.
 Pharmacy The Head of Pharmacy, HMP Birmingham, will be responsible for the Pharmacy service, ensuring that medicines are supplied in accordance with an appropriate IPRA.
 Pharmacists are responsible for advising on the safe, effective and economic use of medicines.
 These responsibilities include advising registered healthcare professionals and support staff on possession status of medicines.
 Pharmacy technicians and pharmacy support workers are responsible for ensuring IP supplies are delivered in a timely and appropriate manner and handed over to the nursing teams where delivery could not be completed.
 Pharmacy technicians must ensure that there is a valid IPRA completed whilst performing medication reconciliation.
 Where this is not completed a task must be sent immediately to the appropriate team for this to be carried out.
-Nursing staff All authorised nursing staff completing the first night screening template must fully complete the SEAT medication risk assessment within the template on SystmOne (S1).
+Pharmacy technicians will carry out medication compliance checks.
+All Pharmacy staff will adhere to this policy, raise concerns and identificance of finance and plantacy technicians policy.
+Nursing staff identify areas of improvement.
+All authorised nursing staff completing the first night screening template must fully complete the SEAT medication risk assessment within the template on SystmOne (S1).
 This includes asking the full set of risk assessment questions to obtain an at risk score.
+All nursing staff will adhere to this policy, raise concerns and identify areas of improvement.
 All healthcare staff All staff identifying a subsequent change to risk or circumstances must either complete a new SEAT IPRA or request an authorised clinician to complete and remove medications that are in possession which may now pose a risk to a patient.
 Medication Administration staff All staff administering medication should be aware of an appropriate IPRA for the individual patient.
 When issuing PGDs and homely remedies, a valid IPRA must exist and all such supplies must comply with the IPRA.
 The Patient The patient must adhere to the Medication Compact (appendix 4).
 This will be printed by the Reception nursing staff as part of the first night screen.
 The patient must agree to and sign the compact.
 Compliance will be monitored following SOP 6.7 In-possession Medication Compliance Testing